IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/installation.md

 1. Go to https://github.com/settings/tokens
 2. Click on [Generate a new token]
 3. Enter a name (such as "vectorbtpro") and select the [`repo`][scopes] scope
-4. Generate the token and save it in a safe place.
-You can also [add it to your system].
+4. Generate the token and save it in a safe place

     [Personal Access Token]: https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token
     [Generate a new token]: https://github.com/settings/tokens/new
     [scopes]: https://docs.github.com/en/developers/apps/scopes-for-oauth-apps#available-scopes
-    [add it to your system]: https://stackoverflow.com/a/68781050

 ## With pip